On Approximation of $2$D Persistence Modules by Interval-decomposables: Introduction

 We organize this work as follows.
-In Section~\ref{sec:background}, we review the necessary background from representation theory and poset theory, and then, in Section~\ref{sec:interval_lattice}, we study the poset of interval representations.
+In Section~\ref{sec:background}, we review the necessary background from representation theory of bound quivers and poset theory\footnote{In the persistence literature, there are at least two ways to consider multidimensional persistence modules: as representations of certain posets, or as representations of certain bound quivers.
+These are equivalent for the cases we are interested in.
+See Subsection~\ref{subsec:incidence} for a more detailed discussion.
+For example, \cite{kim2018generalized} uses the point of view of poset representations.
+In this work, we consider persistence modules as representations of bound quivers, except when comparing with the literature that uses poset representations.
+We reserve our use of posets for the poset whose elements happen to be interval representations, and do not directly consider representations of posets.}, and then, in Section~\ref{sec:interval_lattice}, we study the poset of interval representations.
 In Section~\ref{sec:comp}, we introduce our concept of compressed multiplicities and study its properties.
 In Section~\ref{sec:approximation}, we give the construction of $\aprxM{\ast}{M}$ from $M$ via M\"obius inversion of the compressed multiplicity and give some results about its properties.
-In Section~\ref{sec:algorithm}, we discuss the computation of our proposed compressed multiplicity and the interval-decomposable approximation.
+In Section~\ref{sec:algorithm}, we discuss the computation of our proposed compressed multiplicity and the interval-decomposable replacement.